 Enthusiasm and positive energy are contagious and can help keep your loved one from getting too low.
 That doesn’t mean being the “everything-is-sunshine-and-unicorns” person that people want to slap.
 It just means offering encouragement instead of discouragement, optimism instead of pessimism and constructive feedback instead of harsh criticism.

-Get creative.
-In the section on coming up for air (Lesson #2), I mentioned the human art show my friends and family performed for my birthday.
+In the section above about coming up for air, I mentioned the human art show my friends and family performed for my birthday.
 Another uplifting and awesome thing they pulled together for me was a “Book of Encouragement.”

 My sister Becky coordinated this project while I was in hospital for the bone marrow transplant.
 Becky went around to my aunts, uncles, cousins, brothers, sisters, grandma and parents and invited each of them to create a page for the book, wishing me well on my recovery and health journey.